Tyrrrz/CliFx/Readme.md

 You can run `dotnet myapp.dll [command] --help` to show help on a specific command.
 ```

-The user can also refine their help request by querying it on a specific command:
+To see the list of commands nested under a specific command, the user can refine their help request by specifying the corresponding command name before the help option:

 ```sh
 $ dotnet myapp.dll cmd1 --help